-LESSON PART PROCESS MATERIALS and RESOURCES Focus 10 minutes EXPLORE To explore the diversity of rites within the Catholic Church Pages 85-87 Pray and on John 17:22-23.
-Prepare outlines on the rites of the Catholic Church.
-Disciple Power: reverence Faith Vocabulary: rite Activity: Research one of the Churches in communion with the Catholic Church. paper, pens or pencils newsprint, markers map of the community to mark places of worship Focus 30 minutes DISCOVER To identify renewals within the Church in the fifteenth and sixteenth centuries Pages 88-91 ➤ Write questions and answers about the Reformation. ➤ Create K-W-L chart to learn about Protestant Reformation and Catholic response to it.
-Faith Vocabulary: schism, Magisterium Activity: Describe your Catholic identity.
-Develop "Spreading the Gospel Today" presentations. paper, pens or pencils Bibles index cards ENRICHING THE LESSON: "Researching Church Renewal Efforts" and "Viewing a Movie," page 153 Focus 10 minutes DECIDE To discover the ongoing renewal of the Church Pages 93-94 Activity: Practice conflict resolution skills.
-My Faith Choice: Decide which conflict resolution skill to use this week. pens and pencils ENRICHING THE LESSON: "Exploring Unity and Diversity Within the Catholic Church," page 153
+LESSON PART PROCESS MATERIALS and RESOURCES Focus To explore the diversity of rites within the Catholic Church Pages 85-87 ▶ Pray and reflect on John 17:22-23. ▶ Map places of worship in the community. ▶ Prepare outlines on the rites of the Catholic Church.
+Oisciple Power: piety Faith Vocabulary: rite Activity: Res paper, pens or pencils newsprint, markers map of the community to mark places of worship Focus To identify renewals within the Church in the fifteenth and sixteenth centuries Pages 88-89 ▶ Write questions and answers about the Reformation.
+Faith Vocabulary: schism Activity: Describe your Catholic identity. pens or pencils Bibles ENRICHING THE LESSON: "Researching Church Renewal Efforts," page 153 index cards Focus To discover the ongoing renewal of the Church Pages 90-92 Create K-W-L chart to learn about Protestant Reformation and Catholic response to it.
+Faith Vocabulary: Magisterium Activities: Create Catholic Identity word map.
+Develop "Spreading the Gospel Today" presentations. paper, pens or pencils ENRICHING THE LESSON: "Viewing a Movie," page 153 Focus To reflect on solving conflicts peacefully Pages 93-94 Activity: Practice conflict resolution skills.
+My Faith Choice: Decide which conflict resolution skill to use this week. pens, pencils ENRICHING THE LESSON: "Exploring Unity and Diversity Within the Catholic Church," page 153 DAY 5 CONCLUDE Pages 95-96 Review: Recall, reflect, and share key concepts from the chapter.
+Pray: Remain in My Love Assessment Tools Booklet: Chapter Test 7a-7b pens or pencils Bible, candle, cross for prayer space